 Submission Requirement Checklist:

-Number One: My film is exactly 60 seconds long depending on the submission category.
+Number One: My film is exactly 60 seconds long.
 The title slide does not count toward the 60-second limit.Why this matters: Many of the films (even if they are not winning films) are used to support local awareness efforts and shown in local movie theaters and even on TV.
 We are only able to use films that meet the 30 or 60-second requirement (based on the submission category you choose).

 Number Two: My film includes the required end slate.

 Films must include this end slate which includes a compilation image of logos and the National Suicide Prevention Lifeline.
 This end slate should appear at the end of your film and within the 60 second limit.
-Choose one: